Methylcobalamin

-Methylcobalamin (mecobalamin, MeCbl, or MeB_{12}) is a cobalamin, a form of vitamin B_{12}.
+Methylcobalamin (mecobalamin, MeCbl, or MeB12) is a cobalamin, a form of vitamin B12.
 It differs from cyanocobalamin in that the cyano group at the cobalt is replaced with a methyl group.
 Methylcobalamin features an octahedral cobalt(III) centre and can be obtained as bright red crystals.
-From the perspective of coordination chemistry, methylcobalamin is notable as a rare example of a compound that contains metal–alkyl bonds.
+Methylcobalamin is notable as a rare example of a biological compound that contains metal–alkyl bonds.
 Nickel–methyl intermediates have been proposed for the final step of methanogenesis.

 Production

 Methylcobalamin physically resembles the other forms of vitamin B_{12}, occurring as dark red crystals that freely form cherry-colored transparent solutions in water.